laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 - Combinatorial algorithms: Problems like genome assembly involve working on combinatorial objects like graphs, and combinatorial algorithms naturally follow.
 - Statistical Signal Processing: Because the data is noisy, we need signal processing techniques for dealing with the noise.
-- Information Theory: When performing inference, this gives a sense of how much data is necessary to achieve "good" estimates.
+- Information Theory: When performing inference, this gives a sense of how much data is necessary to achieve "good" estimates, allowing us to design optimal algorithms to achieve such estimates.
 - Machine Learning

 ### Two Example Applications <a id='examples'></a>